 During finals week students may have "dress down" days unless scheduled for clinicals; during these days a business casual attire is permitted in lieu of the required scrub uniform.
 Blue jeans without holes may be worn.
 Although there is flexibility of the dress code on these days, students are still expected to present themselves in a manner that positively represents the WVU BLD programs.
 T-shirts with printing are allowed with appropriate text.

 Identification Badges

-Identification badges or nametags are required at all times while in the HSC.
+Identification badges or nametags are always required while in the HSC.
 Your badge should be worn above the waist.
-Badges worn around the neck must be on a break-away cord or a badge pull.
+Badges worn around the neck must be on a breakaway cord or a badge pull.

 Face Masks